MohsenKoohi/ParaGrapher/README.md

 A `JDK` with version greater than 15 is required.

 ## Compiling and Executing Code
 First, set the path to `gcc` compiler folder in Line 5 of the `Makefile` and `test/Makefile`.
-If you use the precompiled `gcc` of your machine, use uncomment Line 6.
+If you use the precompiled `gcc` of your machine, uncomment Line 6.

 With `make all` the C and Java source codes are compiled and required WebGraph libraries are downloaded.
 All compiled and downloaded are stored in `lib64` folder and future calls to the library requires setting